eatmycode/bashtag/README.md

 		# If you get nothing in return or see somthing like /usr/bin/which: no {SOFTWARE_NAME} in (/usr/local/bin:.....
 		# for both php AND openssl, then you dont have either installed.

----

-Why PHP or OpenSSL?

-Well, the signature for authorizing and posting the status update is calculated by passing the signature base string and signing key to the HMAC-SHA1 hashing algorithm.
-The details of the algorithm are explained in depth [HERE](http://en.wikipedia.org/wiki/HMAC), but thankfully there are implementations of HMAC-SHA1 available for every popular language.
-For example, PHP has the [hash_hmac function](http://php.net/manual/en/function.hash-hmac.php) and HMAC-SHA1 hashing can easily be generated on almost any modern Unix-like system using [OpenSSL](http://www.openssl.org/docs/apps/dgst.html).

 ## Prep...